You need to figure out this inflation beast.

 I’ll be honest.
 I haven’t used OnTrajectory much since my initial review of Tyson Koska’s sophisticated but easy-to-use product.
 I’m glad I checked it out for this exercise though.
 OnTrajectory has come a LONG way and is more user-friendly and fun to use than ever.

 Life is certainly full of variables.
 Some major medical bills and complications can throw a wrench into the best of plans.
 Still, if Jane and her family opt to retire early while she and her hubby are in their 40s, the odds are quite good they’ll be A-OK.

 There are a few things I might personally do to offset some risk.
 Real estate investing is one such thing – not only to generate solid cash flow but also to help lower tax outlays during the cubicle years.

-So SteveArk and my other friends fear not.
+Fear not.
 This inflation bogey-man is not going to stop us from seizing our prize.
 We’ve got to master the variables and be mindful planners (and learners) though.
-The last thing any of us personal finance bloggers want to see are readers jumping in without being prepared.
+The last thing any of us personal finance bloggers want to see our readers jumping in without being prepared.